 Under the direction of noted scholar David Bunn, a Northwestern University alumnus, students will visit Kruger National Park and Hamakuya, a rural local village.
 Students will participate in activities rarely open to other visitors, including game viewing drives, night walks in the veld, and a homestay in Hamakuya, all the while learning about the culture, history, research, and challenges of the places visited.

 Johannesburg is an important cultural, political, and historic center in South Africa.
-Possible visits in Johannesburg include Soweto, the Apartheid Museum, Constitutional Hill, and the Cradle of Humankind.
+Possible visits in Johannesburg include Soweto, the Apartheid Museum, Constitution Hill, and the Cradle of Humankind.

 Local excursions include visits to townships and local attractions in and around Stellenbosch as well as important historical, social, and cultural sites in Cape Town.
 Students will also have the option to visit Cape Point and the Garden Route.

 HOUSING & MEALS

 Students stay in Concordia, an international dorm in the residential area on campus.
 Each student will share a flat with other Northwestern students of the same gender.
 Flats are furnished with a bed, desk, chair, closet, a mini-kitchen, and wired Internet access.
 Students are responsible for the cost of all meals.